Managing Peak Travel Periods in Off-Airport Parking

 Look beyond reservation totals to arrival timing, stay length, return patterns, and where pressure will hit first.

-Control Inventory
+Inventory Projection

-Differentiate physical capacity, sellable capacity, reservable capacity, and serviceable capacity.
+Use stronger inventory visibility to separate physical capacity, sellable capacity, reservable capacity, and serviceable capacity.

 Coordinate Shuttle + Lot Operations